Advent Day 7: Humour

 ‘Joy is the simplest form of gratitude’

 ‘Away with the yardsticks!
-Those who cannot laugh with others and laugh about themselves are warmongers…Laughter is the closest thing to the grace of God’
+Those who cannot sigh with others and laugh about themselves are warmongers…Laughter is the closest thing to the grace of God’

 In sum, the end result of my two-hour research session, was a video montage found on YouTube.
 To me, the funniest clip was the one tagged on at the end.